justinhartman/.github/README.md

                                                   # but leave LICENSE intact
 ```

-**NB:*- make sure that when you copy a license file you always name your
+**NB:** make sure that when you copy a license file you always name your
 license as `LICENSE` and not, for example, `mit.txt`.
 Github looks for a file
 called `LICENSE` in the root of your project folder so anything other than
 this and Github won't be able to figure out what license your project is